accelazh/accelazh.github.io/staging/2022-04-06-Summary-on-Software-Architecture-Design.md

   * __Quorum read/write__.
 Examples are Dynamo, Cassandra.
 With N replicas in total, either read or write operations on > N/2 replicas, so they guarantee to intersect on the replica with the latest version.
 The implementation adds more complexity to handle read amplification (or simply return cached versions), version tracking, and node write failures.

   * __Log is database__.
 Like WAL simplifies single node consistency, distribute system can build atop a shared logging service.
 Examples are FoundationDB, Helios Indexing.
 The idea can be expanded to build system atop any shared storage service that provides strong consistency and act as a single node, e.g. a distributed filesystem, a page store.
 Examples are AWS Aurora Multi-master, Azure Storage.
-The idea also extends to propagate changes in a synchronous of eventual consistency way, which naturally works with database WAL.
+The idea also extends to propagate changes in a synchronous or eventually consistent way, which naturally works with database WAL.
 Examples are Helios Indexing, [MySQL BinLog Replication](https://hevodata.com/learn/mysql-binlog-based-replication/).

 Above techniques build strong consistency.
 For weaker consistency